-I received this book for free from TLC Book Tours in exchange for an honest review.
+I received this book for free from TLC Book Tours for review consideration, opinions expressed are 100% my own.
 This post contains affiliate links as indicated by an asterisk.
-Purchases from these links provides a small commission to me at no extra cost to you.Mademoiselle Chanel by C.W.
-Gortner
+Purchases from these links provides a small commission to me at no extra cost to you.Mademoiselle Chanel Publication Date: Mar.
+17, 2015

 “She revolutionized fashion and built an international empire . . . all on her own terms.